jongsang1492/robotic-arm-design-fea/README.md

 ## Mechanical Design

 The robotic arm consists of multiple interconnected links and a gripper mechanism designed using SolidWorks.
+The design was developed with consideration for manufacturability, assembly simplicity, and structural performance.

 Key design considerations included: